Simplistic cloud-native distributed scheduler, serverlessly built on top of AWS services

 For SNS topic functions, the pattern should be:

-must be:
+Where type must be:

-for delayer action invokersevent
+action for delayer action invokersevent for event processorsExamples:

 For Streaming data, the pattern must be:

-is the data source of the streaming data.
+Where source is the data source of the streaming data.

 Examples:

-as the name of the example lambda, below the file structure
+Assuming task-1minute-warmer as the name of the example lambda, below the file structure

 task-1minute-warmer/